Coronavirus digest: Germany expected to limit gatherings | DW | 20.12.2021

 Germany is expected to introduce new COVID restrictions during a meeting between Chancellor Olaf Scholz and state leaders on Tuesday, according to a draft agreement.

-The government is expected to limit public gatherings to 10 people, with the restrictions also applying to vaccinated and recovered people.
+The government is expected to limit public gatherings to a maximum of 10 people, with the restrictions also applying to those who are vaccinated and recovered.

 The draft document says entry to public venues such as restaurants will remain limited to those who are vaccinated or recovered, known in Germany as the "2G" rule.

-Earlier on Monday, German Minister for Economic Affairs and Climate Action Robert Habeck told Deutschland radio that he expected tighter restrictions in the new year, such as the closure of clubs and discoteques.
+Earlier on Monday, German Minister for Economic Affairs and Climate Action Robert Habeck told Deutschlandfunk radio that he expected tighter restrictions in the new year, such as the closure of clubs and discoteques.

 Meanwhiile, several children at a vaccination center in the most populous German state of North Rhine-Westphalia accidentally received Moderna vaccine shots on Sunday.